 Not to mention that we didn’t even get a sorting quiz.
 There are countless fan-made ones on the web, and there’s even an official one on Pottermore, but how does the Sorting Hat decide our house in Hogwarts Mystery?
 We just pick it ourselves.

 So, in the end, why am I so disappointed by this game?

 So, what can I say?
-It is sad that, despite all the funding at their disposal, WB aren’t investing in a proper game that would do the series justice.
-But why spend 50 millions dollars developing a real game and charging a flat $60 for it when you can give substantially less to a mobile developer and charge $100 for in-game currency?
+It is sad that, despite all the funding at their disposal, WB isn’t investing in a proper game that would do the series justice.
+But why spend 50 million dollars developing a real game and charging a flat $60 for it when you can give substantially less to a mobile developer and charge $100 for in-game currency?